Scientifically known as Pelargonium peltatum [pe-lar-GO-neeum, pel-TAY-tum], Ivy Geranium plants are spreading or scrambling perennials.

 Overwinter your plants carefully or take stem cuttings in the fall.

-High moisture levels near the roots can expose them to root rot.
+High moisture levels near the roots can expose geraniums to rotting roots.

 When it comes to fertilizing, Ivy Geranium is a greedy plant and needs regular feeding.